ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mongodb/_review.md

     - questions:
         question: >
-            Can you test MongoDB performance by running multiple threads executing different operation types?
+            Can MongoDB performance be tested by running multiple threads executing different operation types?
         answers:
             - "Yes"
             - "No"
-        correct_answer: 1
+        correct_answer: 0
         explanation: >
             You can run multiple threads executing either all the same or different database operations.